 Performance Share Program.
-Half of our NEOs' LTIC opportunity relates to a multi-year performance share compensation program (the "Performance Share Program").
+Approximately half of our NEOs' LTIC opportunity relates to a multi-year performance share compensation program (the "Performance Share Program").
 The purpose of the Performance Share Program is to motivate and reward long term performance.
-Participants are provided with the opportunity to earn shares of Piedmont stock based on our TSR performance relative to the peer group over a three-year performance period.
+Participants are provided with the opportunity to earn shares of Piedmont stock based on our TSR performance relative to a peer group over a three-year performance period.
+The peer group for the 2015-17 Performance Period was established at the beginning of the 2015 calendar year based on the 2014 peer group and included the same companies listed under "Market Reference Data" above, with the exception of Paramount Group, Inc. and the addition of PS Business Parks, Inc., Duke Realty Corporation, Liberty Property Trust and Empire State Realty Group.
 Participants have a defined target award expressed as a number of shares.
-The target number of shares established for each participant may be earned if Piedmont's TSR is at the median of the peer group, up to 200% of target may be earned if Piedmont's TSR is at or above the 75th percentile of the peer group, and up to 50% of target may be earned if Piedmont's TSR at the 25th percentile, the payout will adjust on a straight-line basis.
+The target number of shares established for each participant may be earned if Piedmont's TSR is at the median of the peer group, up to 200% of target may be earned if Piedmont's TSR is at or above the 75th percentile of the peer group, and up to 50% of target may be earned if Piedmont's TSR at the 25th percentile of the peer group.
+No shares are earned if Piedmont's TSR is below the 25th percentile.
+If our return is between the 25th and 75th percentile, the payout will adjust on a proportional basis.
 Performance cycles overlap, with a new three-year performance cycle beginning each year.

-At the end of each three-year performance priod, awards, if earned, vest immediately upon issuance.
+At the end of each three-year performance period, any earned awards vest immediately upon issuance.
 A grant date for this portion of the award is established when the Compensation Committee and the board of directors approve the multi-year plan.
 In accordance with SEC rules, the grant date fair value of the portion of the award related to the TSR three-year performance period assuming target performance is included in the Summary Compensation Table in the calendar year in which the grant date is established.
-For the range of shares that could be earned by each NEO for the 2014-16 performance period, see the Grants of Plan Based Awards for 2014 Table.
-There was no payout associated with the 2012-14 Performance Share Program as our TSR was below the 25th percentile threshold required for payout.
+For the range of shares that could be earned by each NEO for the 2015-17 performance period, see the Grants of Plan Based Awards for 2015 Table.

 Annual Deferred Stock Grant.
 The other half of our NEOs' LTIC opportunity is comprised of an annual deferred stock grant opportunity, as determined by the Compensation Committee, that considers four performance measures.
-The performance targets that the Compensation Committee established for the quantitative metrics for 2013 were considered achievable, but not without above average performance.
+The performance targets that the Compensation Committee established for the quantitative metrics for 2014 were considered achievable, but not without above average performance.
 While such measures establish a framework for the Compensation Committee to evaluate performance, the pool of shares available to be granted is ultimately established by the Compensation Committee in its sole discretion irrespective of actual performance.
 As such, a grant date for accounting purposes is not established until the Compensation Committee has reviewed the Company's actual performance against the metrics and exercised its discretion to determine the pool of shares to be awarded.
-This process normally occurs during the calendar year following the performance period after year-end audit results and peer data are available.
+This process normally occurs during the calendar year following the performance period after year-end audit results are available.
 In accordance with SEC rules, therefore, the deferred stock granted pursuant to this component of our LTIC plan is included in the Summary Compensation Table in the calendar year of the grant, which is subsequent to the performance period.